What are universal screeners?

 How are parents notified that their child is participating in a universal screener?

 APS parents receive a notification via School Talk and/or ParentVUE informing them that their student will be participating in a universal screener assessment.
-These notifications are sent before the start of the assessment windows, usually in September, January, and April.
+These notifications are sent before the start of the assessment windows.

 The table below provides a link to the specific communication APS parents received notifying them of beginning of year universal screener assessments.